geddy/model/README.md

 _NOTE:_ The `config` parameter for each adapter depends on the module used.
 As an example, postgres uses `database` for the database name whereas MongoDB uses `dbName`.
 Model doesn't try to standardize the config for each adapter.
-Instead it just passes the config you give it in `createAdapter` to the npm module.
+Instead it just passes the config you give it in `createAdapter` to the NPM module.
 To check the config setup for your adapter go to the module's official site and look at their docs.

 ```javascript